SAP-F-2025/sap-fe-ant/SECURE ASSESSMENT PLATFORM.md

 #### **Module-Specific Hooks**

 Complex page modules define their own hooks within their directory.
-For example, `pages/Exam/hooks/`:
+For example, pages/Exam/hooks/:

-- `useExam.ts`: Assessment loading, question navigation
+- useExam.ts: Assessment loading, question navigation
-- `useQuestion.ts`: Answer state, validation
+- useQuestion.ts: Answer state, validation
-- `useTimer.ts`: Exam-specific countdown with auto-submit
+- useTimer.ts: Exam-specific countdown with auto-submit

 These module-specific hooks follow the same patterns but are scoped to their feature area, preventing the global hooks directory from becoming bloated.

 ## **2.9.
 System design** {#2.9.-system-design}

 ### **2.9.1.
-System design for 10,000 concurrent users and resource allocation**
+System design for 10,000 concurrent users and resource allocation** {#2.9.1.-system-design-for-10,000-concurrent-users-and-resource-allocation}

 #### **a) Workload model (10,000 concurrent users)**